Sovereignty and scale define opportunities in satellite constellation manufacturing

 For component manufacturers, the greatest opportunity lies in targeting large-scale constellations that are still early in their development cycles.
 This particularly applies to those that have not yet locked in their manufacturing architecture or vertically integrated supply chains.

-However, manufacturers can only seize this opportunity only if they can match the speed of constellation economics.
+However, manufacturers can only seize this opportunity if they can match the speed of constellation economics.
 High-volume programmes compress development cycles and demand predictable output.
 Regardless of technical merit, a supplier will be disregarded if they cannot scale to meet the output requirements, absorb schedule volatility or sustain consistent quality.
 In this environment, industrial capacity is a competitive asset, not a back-office function.

 Analysys Mason’s Satellite Manufacturing and Launch programme tracks and assesses the developments of the satellite constellation market, offering insight, strategy and analysis on the opportunities around satellite constellations.
 For further information, please contact Dallas Kasaboski.